Behavioral science theory as applied to mass communications systems and audiences.

 This course traces the shift that has taken place over the past 15 years from mass-mediated journalism to networked journalism, with emphasis on experiments in citizen and participatory news and on the changing relationship between journalists and their publics.
 It explores emergent communication technologies and practices and how they are changing the news media landscape.
 Prerequisite: junior standing or permission of instructor.
 MFJS, SCOM, MDST, COMN, JOUR, MCOM, IIC, or DMST majors only.

 MFJS 3201 Digital Design and Editing (4 qtr. hrs.)

-Students explore publication design, learn techniques for creating effective layouts, and use page layout software to incorporate and manipulate text, photographs and illustrations.
+Students explore publication design, learn techniques for creating effective layouts, and use page payout software to incorporate and manipulate text, photographs and illustrations.
 Prerequisite: MFJS 2140.